jpetso/versioncontrol_hg/README.txt

   so there are no problems.

 - In fact, commit log truncates all source items to one entry.
 Scandalous!

+- Using SHA-1 hashes for revision is really ugly; maybe we should use the non-portable revision numbers?
+(Ideally, compact nodeids would be used, but we need a way to calculate them on the fly due to the risk of collisions.)
+This would be an extension to commit log.

+- Using email as account name results in commit log displaying the email to the world.
+It is unknown if, when we give versioncontrol the ability to lookup uids based on emails, these emails will be suppressed from public view.

 STRUCTURE
 ---------